martincipriano/hintr/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to **Settings > Hintr** to configure the plugin options.

+== Usage ==
+- Automatic Application: Search suggestions are automatically applied to text inputs with the data attribute name="s".
+- Custom Implementation: To customize behavior, add the data-hintr attribute to a text input.
+  -Override the default settings by assigning a JSON-formatted settings value to the data-hintr attribute.

 == Frequently Asked Questions ==

 = What does Hintr do? =